bclindner/chipbot/README.md

 Checking generosity
 - generosity
+- generosity [user]

 #### Scrambling username

 Sometimes it is annoying to be mentioned in the above "leaderboard" style commands.
 The following command is a workaround that will "scramble" one's username so that they won't be notified in IRC.

 - bamboo: scramble

+#### Searching

+Chipbot is able to search a few different sites, including xkcd, youtube, and bandcamp.
+It will report the top result, including a link, to the channel.
+More can be added if requested.

+Search youtube
+- .yt [search terms]

+Search xkcd
+- .xkcd [search terms]

+Search bandcamp
+- .bc [search terms]